TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Design Goals and Principles

-\item \emph{Complementary and Simultaneous Interactions}: As a consequence of [\Cref{dp:levels_of_information}], it follows that users should be able to choose how to engage with diagrams in different ways depending on their purpose and circumstances.
+\item[DP4:] \emph{Complementary and Simultaneous Interactions}: As a consequence of \textbf{DP3}, it follows that users should be able to choose the way they engage with diagrams depending on their purpose and circumstances, providing flexibility and choice in how they interact with diagrams [\textbf{L4}] as well as efficiency [\textbf{L5}].
 This suggests an approach with multiple interaction techniques, perhaps some of which to achieve the same goal but from a different starting point or with different levels of precision.
 The interaction techniques could also be complementary or simultaneous; we know that users of tactile maps often use multi-handed operations with one finger or hand being used to keep memory~\cite{Ducasse_Brock_Jouffrais_2018, Tennison_Gorlewicz_2019} or as a ``bookmark''.
-Therefore we seek to design techniques taking into account how they compose or follow each other and how they could take place simultaneously.
+Therefore we seek to design techniques that seamlessly take place simultaneously or compose and succeed each other.